ruklay/Forecasting_NZ_Visitors/README.md

 Finally, after finish adjusting all parameters, we can then forcast the future number of visitors by selecting a year.
 The output is the predicted number of visitors for each month of the specific year.

+The final program can be tested at https://ruklay.shinyapps.io/ABI01/

 (The dataset is from statistics New Zealand)